Grow your career with Goodwill

 Principal Duties & Responsibilities:

-• Manage and maintain product listings, including product descriptions, images, and pricing across ecommerce platforms.
-Assists in problem solving, continuous improvement and developing strategies to achieve the goals for revenue, sell-through percentage and average sale amount targets.
+• Assists in problem solving, continuous improvement and developing strategies to achieve the goals for revenue, sell-through percentage and average sale amount targets.

 • Photographs merchandise to capture necessary details of each item, with an average of 5 quality photographs per item.